Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Lovely boss you got there, baby," Allison griped to Julian, who sighed and shrugged off his jacket.

-"I bet he’ll explain it all later on and it’ll be all *reasonable* but… ugh.
+"I bet he’ll explain it all later on and it’ll be all *reasonable* but... ugh.
 Fuck it, I’m gonna go downstairs and blow off steam.
 I have to get ready for this Corti-slash-Ten’Gewek summit in the next little while too.
 I’ll... be up later."

 Allison sighed.
 "I wanna lift heavy stuff too, now."
 She looked ruefully down at her belly and massaged it through her dress. "...Probably a bad idea."